Richard Klinkhamer: Murder conviction

-In 1997 Klinkhamer sold the residence he had shared with his wife and moved to Amsterdam.
-In 2000 the new occupants of Klinkhamer's former home started renovation on the garden, and work crews discovered the skeletal remains of his wife in clay beneath a concrete floor in the garden shed.
+In 1997 Klinkhamer sold the residence he had shared with his wife and moved to Amsterdam with a new girlfriend.
+Details of Klinkhamer's manuscript began to surface in the Dutch underground press, allowing him to become a minor celebrity and participate to the literary party circuit.

+In 2000, the new occupants of Klinkhamer's former home started renovation on the garden, and work crews discovered the skeletal remains of his wife in clay beneath a concrete floor in the garden shed.
 Shortly thereafter he was arrested and charged with his wife's murder, to which he confessed.
 In 2001 Klinkhamer was sentenced to seven years in prison.
 He was released from prison in 2003 for good behavior.
 Klinkhamer died in January 2016, aged 78.